restatedev/documentation/docs/deployment-operations/deployment.md

 When registering a service endpoint, Restate uses a mechanism similar to "reflections" to discover the available services and their schemas and properties.
 A service can be registered only once, and subsequent registration requests to the same service endpoint will fail.
 For more details on how to update services, check the [versioning documentation](./versioning.md).

-The service endpoint creation can be forced to overwrite an existing endpoint using:
+The service endpoint creation can be forced to overwrite an existing endpoint using curl (>v7.82.0):

 ```bash
 $ curl <RESTATE_META_ENDPOINT>/endpoints --json '{"uri": "<SERVICE_ENDPOINT_URI>", "force": true}'